Nara1469/mvc-tech-blog/README.md

 ## About Task

 The purpose of the task is to build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
 This app will follow the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
-I built this site completely from scratch and deploy it to Heroku.
+I built this site completely from scratch and deployed it to Heroku.

 ## User Story